 It must have been during the peak of my online teen Britpop fandom years (thank you, Tumblr blogs.)
 My Blur and Pulp obsessions naturally steered me into my later love for 60’s Baroque Pop.
 Scott also produced one of my favorite Pulp albums, We Love Life, and it is clear that the flamboyant Jarvis Cocker learned more than just a thing or two from him.
 But his influence can be heard elsewhere too, lingering in the melodies of chamber pop revivalists and the explorations of the art rockers of today.

 But my favorite nudge to Scott has to be a radio clip where none other than David Bowie, who has cited him as one of his biggest influences, is audibly choked up after hearing a recording of Scott congratulating him on his birthday, which is one day before Walker’s — a fact Bowie proudly points out.

 And as a fellow Capricorn (whose birthday is one week away from Walker’s), I too like to think there is some cosmic connection between the two of us.
-Perhaps our spirits are somewhat mirrored, or his voice has crept its way into the very fabric of my being, but I know for sure, there is some grand way in which we are tied.
+Perhaps our spirits are somewhat mirrored, or his voice has crept its way into the very fabric of my being.
+All I know is there is some grand way in which we are tied.

 For anyone who may be interested, here is a playlist of my favorite songs by him.
-Most are from his ornate days, covering Jacques Brel and singing the most dramatic of love songs with the not-actually-related Walker Brothers (but there are a few of his spookier and more somber experiments from his later years included as well.)
+Most are from his ornate days, covering Jacques Brel and singing the most dramatic of love songs with the not-actually-related Walker Brothers.
+There are a few of his spookier, more somber experiments from his later years included as well.

 And if you are more than interested, do watch this phenomenal documentary on his musical genius and reclusive persona.